Understanding Your Rights: Concussions from New York Car Accidents

 Ask Our Queens Car Accident Lawyers for Help if You Suffered a Concussion from a New York Car Accident

 A concussion is not a mild head injury but a serious traumatic brain injury.
 Even if a doctor claims that your concussion is “mild,” have our experienced Queens car accident lawyers review your case with our experts.
-What makes Cohen & Cohen Law Group, P.C. different than other law firms is that we do not charge you any upfront money to begin representing you.
+What makes COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. different than other law firms is that we do not charge you any upfront money to begin representing you.
 Rather, we only take a percentage of what we recover for you in a settlement or court award—and only once we recover it for you.
 Learn more about how we can help protect your rights to compensation by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.